With Supabase Edge Functions

 Prepare your database

-Make sure to run the migrations, either by executing them manually, adding them into your CI or running this locally once:
+Make sure to run the migrations, either by executing them manually, adding them into your CI, or running this locally once:

 | import { runMigrations } from '@supabase/stripe-sync-engine'